JuliaReinforcementLearning/ReinforcementLearning.jl/docs/src/How_to_write_a_customized_environment.md

 The most commonly used interfaces to describe reinforcement learning tasks is [OpenAI/Gym](https://gym.openai.com/).
-Inspired by it, we expand those interfaces a little to utilize the multiple-dispatch in Julia and to cover multi-agent environments.
+Inspired by it, we expand those interfaces a little to utilize multiple-dispatch in Julia and to cover multi-agent environments.

 ## The Minimal Interfaces to Implement